-Since most of us are bombarded with some kind of sound stimulation along and visual distractions throughout the day, we might be surprised to discover the content waiting for us when we spend some quiet time alone with our brain.
+Since most of us are bombarded with some kind of sound stimulation and visual distractions throughout the day, we might be surprised to discover the content waiting for us when we spend some quiet time alone with our brain.

 This is nothing to be alarmed about, and no effort on your part is required to try to stop it.
-The brain is like a recording device, actively recording everything we see and hear, and randomly pressing play whenever it wants, for reasons we don’t understand.
+The brain is like a recording device, actively recording everything we see and hear, and randomly pressing play whenever it chooses, for reasons we don’t understand.
 The best practice is to let the thing play, while you return to the focus of your mediation.

 4. Using ‘Self-Punishment’ Strategies to Stay Focused

-Purposefully making ourselves feel badly, or depriving ourselves of something for not meditating regularly, or for not staying focused enough during a mediation session is always unproductive.
+Purposefully making ourselves feel badly, or depriving ourselves of something for not meditating regularly, or for not staying focused during a mediation session is always unproductive.

 Persistence will be your path to progress, not regressive self-punishment practices.
 If you’re doing a breath meditation and find your mind wandering, simply refocus on your breath.
-You might need to do this hundreds or thousands of times, but don’t bring negative energy to your meditation by chastising yourself.
+You might need to do this hundreds or thousands of times, but you don’t need to bring negative energy to your meditation by chastising yourself.

 If you’ve forgotten to meditate altogether and realize it after you’ve left your home, simply find a safe, quiet place to practice on the way to your destination.
 If you can’t find a quiet place, you can still meditate!

 Simply focus on doing the right thing whenever you discover you’ve drifted off-course, and refrain from any efforts that cause yourself to feel badly for doing so.
 Otherwise, your brain will associate meditation with the punishments you’ve been giving yourself during your meditations.
 Keep this up and the signal your brain will send you each time you set out to meditate will be: procrastination.